 Food Label Symbols Manufacturers And Consumers Should Know

 Symbols on food labels can tell customers different things like how the product was grown or processed, if it’s been certified by a third party regulatory agency, ingredients, allergens, and more.
-Not only do symbols provide information, they also differentiate products from competitor brands which can attract niche customers.
+Not only do symbols provide information, but they also differentiate products from competitor brands which can attract niche customers.
 Listed below are food label symbols you can find in the marketplace.

 - American Grassfed: The American Grassfed Association (AGA) offers the first and only all-American grass-fed certification in the United States.
 The AGA certifies beef, bison, dairy, lamb, and goat.
 Other animals, like chicken and pigs can be pasture-raised (and USDA organic standards require at least some access to pasture), but there are currently no specific certification standards for non-ruminant animals being grass-fed or pastured.
 The AGA logo on a product shows that the animals were raised on a diet of 100% forage, allowed to roam open pasture with no feedlot confinement, never given antibiotics or hormones, and come from American family farms.
 The certification standards apply to all farms and ranches approved by AGA for the production of ruminant animals and products.
 Only farms and ranches certified to AGA standards may use AGA’s logo, trademark, service mark and/or design mark.
 Their standards are verified by an independent, third-party, on-farm yearly audit.